fremantle-industries/tai/README.md

 ## What Can I Do?
 TLDR;

-Stream market data to create and manage orders
+Stream market data to create and manage orders with a uniform API across multiple venues

 Here's an example of an advisor that logs the spread between multiple products on BitMEX